Overview of Diarrhea in Dogs

-Veterinary care includes diagnostic tests and subsequent treatment recommendations.
-Some, if not all, of the following tests may be necessary to diagnose the cause of chronic diarrhea: Complete medical history and physical examination are helpful in instituting an appropriate diagnostic plan.
+Veterinary care includes diagnostic tests to help determine the underlying cause of the diarrhea and to guide subsequent treatment recommendations.
+Some of the following tests may be necessary to diagnose the cause of chronic diarrhea:

 Depending upon the clinical signs and the results of the above tests, your veterinarian may recommend further testing.
 These tests are chosen on a case-by-case basis: